-Pursuant to the terms of the unit purchase agreement, the Company has issued the vendors an aggregate of 26,507,331 shares of Prodigy and 4,000,000 common share purchase warrants.
-Each warrant is exercisable to acquire one common share at a price of 25 cents for a period of two years from the closing of the transaction, provided that if, at any time prior to the date that is two years from the closing date, the volume-weighted average trading price of the common shares on the TSX Venture Exchange, or other principal exchange on which the common shares are listed, is greater than 35 cents for 20 consecutive trading days, the Company may, within 15 days of the occurrence of such event, deliver a notice to the holders of warrants accelerating the expiry date of the warrants to the date that is 45 days following the date of such notice.
-Any unexercised warrants shall automatically expire at the end of the accelerated exercise period.
+Pursuant to the terms of the unit purchase agreement, the Company issued the vendors an aggregate of 26,507,331 shares of genifi and 4,000,000 common share purchase warrants.
+Each warrant was exercisable to acquire one common share at a price of 25 cents for a period of two years from the closing of the transaction, provided that if, at any time prior to the date that was two years from the closing date, the volume-weighted average trading price of the common shares on the TSX Venture Exchange, or other principal exchange on which the common shares are listed, was greater than 35 cents for 20 consecutive trading days, the Company could have, within 15 days of the occurrence of such event, delivered a notice to the holders of warrants accelerating the expiry date of the warrants to the date that was 45 days following the date of such notice.
+Any unexercised warrants automatically expired at the end of the accelerated exercise period.